 And you do not need to be afraid to help them.
 You will not lose anything.
 How can you when the Lord of heaven and earth is the One who is looking out for you, even better than you can?
 God has given to you freely.
 The only way to mismanage what He has given is to keep it for yourself.
 That isn't pleasing to Him.
-Don't be surprised if He takes away your management from you.
+If you do, don't be surprised when He takes away your management from you.
 God hasn't withheld a single good thing from you that you needed.
-That is truly the work of the Church - to pour forth the mercy of Christ, to proclaim to repentant sinners everywhere the good news that their debt has been wiped out by Jesus.
+That is truly the work of the Church and those called to be pastors in Christ's Church- to pour forth the mercy of Christ, to proclaim to repentant sinners everywhere the good news that their debt has been wiped out by Jesus, to administer the things of Christ to those in need - Christ's absolution, Christ's Word, Christ's Baptism, and Christ's Supper.
+All are to receive their appropriate portions at the proper time.
+As each has need of the Law's judgement and the Gospel's forgiveness, they are to be given without hesitation and without changing them.
 By extension, every Christian, as those who have tasted the sweet cup of Christ's mercy, is to pour out that mercy to all who are in need.

-Only, pray to God that we don't receive this mercy in vain and then, like the Corinthians Christians, use our Christian freedom as an excuse to walk again in all the ways of darkness and selfishness that we have been rescued from.
+Pray to God that we don't receive this mercy in vain and then, like the Corinthians Christians, use our Christian freedom as an excuse to walk again in all the ways of darkness and selfishness that we have been rescued from.
 May God grant that we do not become arrogant and wrongly imagine that in Christ we now have been given license to live as the unbelieving world lives - for itself and its own desires and glory.
 What a sad witness it is when those who have known the great mercy and blessing of God then withhold themselves and their gifts; when neighbor's needs go unmet; when prayers are not lifted to God's throne; when our churches, the very places where God's forgiveness and mercy are poured out, languish for lack of volunteers and resources; when our communities crumble under the poison of materialism and secular humanism because God's people would rather withdraw than suffer the world's scorn for speaking up and exposing the world's dark wickedness with the bright light of God's Word.
 Protect us from this, heavenly Father!